-Rushdi Anwar is a Melbourne-based artist originally from Kurdistan.
-Currently he is working between Australia and Thailand.
-His work often reflect on the socio-political issues of Kurdistan, Iraq and The Middle East.
-He poetically draws from personal experience and memory concerning contemporary issues displacement, Identity, conflicts, trauma and impact of colonialism.
-Based on His background as a Kurd who has lived through recent violence of the region.
-His works reference to both recent and historical geopolitical unrest that extend to generate discourse about the status of social equity.
-Which exploring these issues through an investigation of form, material and processes of making.
-His installation, sculpture, painting, photography and video practice recalls the everyday plight of socio-political persecution, fundamentally expressing the necessity for care, attention and redemption.
+Rushdi Anwar is a visual artist, researcher, silent activist, community engager, and social equity seeker.
+He lives between Melbourne (Australia) and Chiang Mai (Thailand).
+Originally from Halabja, Kurdistan (Kurdistan-Iraq), his work often reflects on the socio-political issues of Kurdistan, Iraq, and The Middle East.
+He draws from personal experiences and memories, poetically reflecting on contemporary issues of displacement, identity, conflict, and trauma endured under colonial and ideological regimes.
+Based on his background as a Kurd, who has lived through the recent violence of this region, his works reference both current and historical geopolitical unrest that extends and generates discourse concerning the status of social equity—exploring these issues by investigating form, material and processes of making.
+His installation, sculpture, painting, photography and video practice recall the everyday plight of socio-political persecution, fundamentally expressing the necessity for care, attention and redemption.

 He currently works in the Faculty of Fine Arts, Chiang Mai University, Thailand.